bharath123119/bharath-task1/README.md

 Step10:Create a dashboard for"Sum of Quantity by year" by using "Donut chart".
 Step11:Create a dashboard for "Count of region by Customer id", by using "Stacked column chart.

-Conclusion:Craete all dashboard for Sales Performance Dashboard.
+Conclusion:Craete all dashboards for Sales Performance Dashboard.